Citizens Fire Academy

 Learn What it Takes to Provide Fire & EMS Protection

 Citizens learn about the Division's history and capabilities, see a fire engine up close and learn about its tools and equipment, learn what it feels like to wear firefighter gear and meet the people who do.
 This intense, interactive learning experience is designed to familiarize citizens with our services and how they are delivered.
 Teens as young as 16 may attend with a participating parent or guardian.
-Classes are typically held from 7 to 9 p.m. one evening each week for the 8 to 10 week period.

 See additional information about the topics covered below.
 Register to attend an upcoming class.
+If no classes are currently scheduled, your application will be held on file and you will be notified when the next class forms.

 Not ready to register?
 Sign up for Notify Me to receive notices from Hampton Fire & Rescue, including the dates of our next Citizens Fire Academy.
 Still have questions, need additional information; email CFA.